pasqualearieta/Sudoku/README.md

 # Sudoku

-Sudoku is a project developed during the Agile Software Develoment for Enterprises course held in 2018 at the University of Calabria.
+Sudoku is a project developed during the Agile Software Development for Enterprises course held in 2018 at the University of Calabria.
 It is a demonstration of a simple application of the tecnhology studied, i.e. Java EE, Spring, Hibernates, and many more.

 This repository contains an actual stable version of our implementation of the Sudoku classical game.